 Doctors of the world, unite!
 Give (most of) your worried male patients the good news: “You don’t have erectile dysfunction—you just don’t get erections every time you want them, because you have unrealistic expectations.
 Penises need special conditions in order to get erect, and that does NOT include a lot of alcohol, anxiety, or anger.”
 One (or more) of these three are, of course, very common when men don’t get erections.

-There is one occasion when an erection is quite useful—when you want to have a baby right now.
+There is one occasion when an erection is quite useful—when you want to create a baby right now.

 Although artificial fertility technologies make even erections unnecessary, they’re still handy (and way cheaper than, say, in vitro fertilization).
-But let’s remember that of all the sex that people around the world will have tonight, only a tiny fraction of it will be with the intention of having a baby.
-In fact, most people having sex tonight hope they won’t have a baby.
+But let’s remember that of all the sex that people around the world will have tonight, only a tiny fraction of it will be with the intention of conceiving.
+In fact, most people having sex tonight hope they won’t create a pregnancy.
 For those people—probably including you—this makes erections unnecessary.

 So I’m tired of those erections that aren’t necessary, but that people decide they need anyway.